EBZebra/docs/edge/source/guide/tutorial/gesture.md

 The following are required to complete this tutorial:

-* A background in HTML, CSS and JavaScript coding.
+* A background in HTML, CSS and JavaScript coding
-* Enterprise Browser installed on a development PC.
+* Enterprise Browser installed on a development PC
-* A Zebra mobile device and USB cable.
+* A Zebra mobile device and USB cable
-* Enterprise Browser installed on the Zebra device.
+* Enterprise Browser installed on the Zebra device

 ##Coding for the Gesture API
 Enterprise Browser includes an API for recognizing touch screen gestures.
 The steps shown below are typical for code that uses this API.
 The following tutorial will walk through creating a working example application using these steps.